-In the interim, WHO recommends the use of Ad26.COV2.S vaccine in pregnancy only if the benefits of vaccination to the pregnant person outweigh the potential risks.
-To help pregnant women and adolescents make this assessment, they should be provided with information about the risks of COVID-19 in pregnancy (including, for example, that some pregnant women are at increased risk of infection or have co-morbidities that add to their risk of severe disease), the likely benefits of vaccination in the local epidemiologic context, and the current limitations of the safety data in pregnant women.
+WHO has identified pregnant women as a priority-use group for COVID-19 vaccination, given their increased risk of severe outcomes.
+WHO recommends the use of Ad26.COV2.S vaccine in pregnant women when the benefits of vaccination to the pregnant woman outweigh the potential risks.
+To help pregnant women make this assessment, they should be provided with information about the risks of COVID-19 in pregnancy, the likely benefits of vaccination in the local epidemiologic context, and the current limitations of the safety data in pregnant women.
 WHO does not recommend pregnancy testing prior to vaccination.
 WHO does not recommend delaying pregnancy or terminating pregnancy because of vaccination.

-Breastfeeding women
+Breastfeeding persons